barakeel/arithmetic_datasets/README.md

 left-outermost derivation.

-The sub-folder "datasets_hol4" contains the same sets of arithemtical expressions in a format that can be easily imported into HOL4 using the `mlTacticData.import_terml` function.
+The sub-folder "datasets_hol4" contains the same sets of expressions in a format that can be easily imported into HOL4 using the `mlTacticData.import_terml` function.